trilitech/tezos-developer-docs/src/pages/index.md

 ---
 title: Tezos Documentation
 pageTitle: Tezos Developer Documentation and Reference
-description: Everything you need to know for Tezos development, from novice to expert.
-Learn how to build your next Game, NFT, or DeFi dapp here.
-Learn how to launch a Tezos baker or implement smart rollups on Tezos.
+description: Welcome to the Tezos Developer Documentation.
 ---
+Welcome to the Tezos Documentation Portal.
+We're currently in _BETA_ so please share your [feedback](#) to help us improve.

 {% lg-links %}